markuman/chroot-tools/README.md

 ## current status - 1.0

-Debian (sid + wheezy), Arch and Fedora images are fine.
+* Debian (sid + wheezy), Arch and Fedora images are fine.
 For Ubuntu contrainers you may get `dash` errors on non `dash` systems.
+* Take care for network connectivity in your chroot. `echo "nameserver 8.8.8.8 > /etc/resolv.conf`

 # superchroot